ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 ## JUnit XML Format

 [JUnit] holds a certain position among testing tools.
-While it is an xUnit-style framework specific to unit testing Java, it has influenced how Continuous Integration build tools operate, and its [XML report format][junit-xml-format] has become something of a defacto standard for test reports in any language.
+While it is an xUnit-style framework specific to unit testing Java, it has influenced how Continuous Integration build tools operate, and its [JUnit XML report format][junit-xml-format] has become something of a defacto standard for test reports in any language.
 The JUnit XML format has been revised in various ways over time but generally has more available documentation than some other formats.

 [JUnit]: https://junit.org/
 [junit-xml-format]: https://docs.getxray.app/display/XRAY/Taking+advantage+of+JUnit+XML+reports